patricklafrance/wmfnext-shell/README.md

 For a remote module application to be developed locally and in isolation, there a couple things to do:

-1. Create a new `index.tsx` file instanciate the `Runtime` instance and register the remote module as a static module
+1. Create a new `index.tsx` file that will instanciate a `Runtime` instance and register the remote module as a static module
 2. Create a new `App.tsx` component to render the federated application shell
 3. Add Webpack `public` folder at the root of the project
 4. Add a new command to serve the app as a local application rather than a federated module